AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

          Actual_Parameters: [{Forbidden: [("P.SubP", "Param", "Value")]}]
       }

-``-R`` option cannot have a parameter, it turns the rule OFF, but all the previously specified by rule parameters function names are stored. ``+R`` option without parameter turns the rule ON with all the previously specified parameters, if any.

 For all the calls to ``subprogram`` the rule checks if the called subprogram has a formal parameter named as ``formal``, and if it does, it checks if the actual for this parameter is either a call to a function denoted by